 Add Downloadable Content

 When you're setting up your booth, you can add downloadable files and links to click for attendees.
 If an attendee enters your booth and downloads that file or clicks on a link, the attendee is added as a lead.
 Make sure to label your file names appropriately before uploading so that they will be enticed to click it!

 Note: If they click on the link from the Offer area, it will not add them as leads.
 You may want to add that link in the Documents & Links area too so that anyone who clicks that will be added to the leads list.

-In your booth, you should see a Request a Meeting button, if an attendee clicks that, they will be added to your lead list.
+In your booth, you should see a call to action button, if an attendee clicks that, they will be added to your lead list.
 If your button is not in the booth, you may request for your event organizer to enable it.